gregparkes/turbopanda/changelog/current.rst

 `turbopanda.utils`
 ..................
+- |Enhancement| `tqdm` now works properly with parallelized loops with `joblib`
 - |Enhancement| `cache` now checks the filepath and can create folders before writing
 - |Feature| Added `check_file_path` method to ensure that a path to a file is real even if the file itself exists
+- |Fix| `umap` and other functions now incorporate tqdm, filepaths fixed properly

 `turbopanda.sample`
 ...................
+- |MajorFeature| `matrix_homo` and `matrix_hetero` allow for creation of toy data matrices X with homoscedastic and heteroscedastic noise.
 - |Fix| `covariance_matrix` now properly handle numba dependency